Bemidji High School

 Bemidji High School is a public high school in Bemidji, Minnesota, United States.
 The school is situated on a 260 acre campus two miles (3 km) west of downtown Bemidji.
 The Mississippi River runs behind the high school.
 Constructed in 2000, Bemidji High School is the largest in northern Minnesota in terms of student enrollment.

 The high school received fame when it was featured on Larry the Cable Guy's new show, Only in America with Larry the Cable Guy.
 The show emphasized the fact that BHS is the only high school in the world to offer a curling class.

 BHS was named a Silver Medal School by the US News and ranked 29th out of 786 Minnesota high schools.

 Construction

 Prompted by aging facilities and an increasing student population, the district hired an architect to examine the district’s facility needs and develop solutions.
 The result is a new 392,000 sqft high school on 260 heavily wooded acres bordered by the Mississippi River.
 The educational spaces are arranged in academic clusters, each featuring general-purpose classrooms, labs, spaces, a special project center and teacher planning centers.
 The project was officially completed in April 2001.

 Athletics

 Bemidji High School's mascot is the Lumberjack.
 The school offers boys' and girls' soccer, swimming, basketball, Nordic skiing, hockey, golf, tennis, baseball, softball, dance line, cross country running, curling, cheerleading, wrestling, football, gymnastics, and track and field.

 School Day

 Bemidji High School operates on a block schedule.
-On Monday, Tuesday, Thursday, and Friday students have only four classes that are 90 minutes long.
+Each weekday, students have five classes that are 75 minutes long.
 With this schedule, students can take more classes throughout the year.

-Effective for the 2024-2025 school year, a five-period per day schedule was introduced.